Jan 13, 2017 Feb 10, 2016

 Flour must be aerated before measuring because it often settles in the bag or container making it heavy and compact, resulting in too much flour being measured.
 Aerating basically means fluffing it up and is not the same as sifting.
 Flour should not be sifted before measuring unless the recipe states to do so.
 Otherwise sifting will result in too little flour being measured.

 If you dip into flour without aerating, you will be getting too much flour and your dough will be too dry.
 To aerate flour you simply stir it around with a spoon before measuring.
 To measure, be sure to use a flat-topped dry measuring cup like in my photo.
-You can see how I aerate flour in my Easy One Bowl Chocolate Cake video: http://www.jennycancook.com/recipes/easy-one-bowl-chocolate-cake/
+You can see how I aerate flour in my Quick and Easy Chocolate Cake video at the one minute mark: Click here to see it.

 The Difference Between Flours